 Golden Identification Card for Senior Citizens of Maryland

 The University's services and courses are available without charge to citizens who are residents of the State of Maryland, 60 years of age or older, and retired (retired persons will be considered those who affirm that they are not engaged in gainful employment for more than 20 hours per week).
 Individuals who meet these requirements may apply for graduate admission, either as degree-seeking or non-degree-seeking students, and must meet all admissions criteria.
 Once admitted and issued the Golden Identification Card, senior citizens may register for courses in any session on a space-available basis, and may use the library and other University facilities during the time they are enrolled in courses.
 Tuition will be waived for Golden Identification Card holders, but mandatory fees must be paid.
 Golden ID Card holders may register during the first week of classes for up to 3 courses; they may not pre-register.
-Please refer to the Schedule of Classes for more information on the Golden ID registration procedures.
+Please refer to the Registration Guide for more information on the Golden ID registration procedures.

 Change of Status or Program